 1) The MBA 57 credit hour degree program including:

-- Roughly 30 credit hour MBA core (no credit is awarded for Business Administration core courses successfully waived; credit must be earned with Business electives);
+Roughly 30 credit hours of MBA core (no credit is awarded for Business Administration core courses successfully waived; credit must be earned with Business electives);

-2) All core requirements for the MSI plus SI electives totaling 32 credits, which includes:
+2) All requirements for the MSI plus UMSI electives totaling 32 SI credits, which includes:

 Applicants interested in the dual degree program must gain separate and independent admission to both the School of Information and the Business School.